uilibs/uiprotect/README.md

 ## Library Usage

-Unifi Protect itself is 100% async, so as such this library is primarily designed to be used in an async context.
+UniFi Protect itself is 100% async, so as such this library is primarily designed to be used in an async context.

 The main interface for the library is the `pyunifiprotect.ProtectApiClient`: